 Can Chickens Eat Broccoli Raw?

-Yes, chickens can eat broccoli raw.
-However, cutting up the broccoli before serving it is essential.
+Yes, chickens can eat raw broccoli.
+However, cutting up the raw broccoli before serving it is essential.
 Boiling the broccoli will make it easier to eat, but it is not necessary to boil it.

 Chickens can have broccoli, and they will devour it if you serve it right.
-Just make sure to feed in moderation.
+Just make sure to put the broccoli in the chicken feed in moderation.

 Many chicken farmers serve their broccoli, and I haven’t seen any adverse effects on my chickens.